PrefectHQ/prefect/docs/getting-started/installation.md

 pip install -U "prefect>=2.0a"
 ```

-To install a specific version, specify the version:
+To install a specific version, specify the version, such as:

 ```bash
 pip install -U "prefect=2.0a9"